 Robert Sandoli - Director, International

 Rob Sandoli is the Director for EERE's International portfolio.
-He manages EERE bilateral and multilateral partnerships and projects, develops new international collaborations, and coordinates international efforts with other DOE offices, federal agencies, and international organizations.
-Through international collaboration, the program accelerates progress of EERE's clean energy technology programs and primes markets in strategic partner economies for U.S. clean technology exports.
+He leads a team focused on increasing the speed and scale of clean energy deployment through international collaboration with strategic partners.
+He manages EERE bilateral and multilateral partnerships and programs, develops new international collaborations, and coordinates international efforts with other DOE offices, federal agencies, and international organizations, government, private sector, and other stakeholders.

 Previously, he served as Senior Advisor to DOE's Under Secretary of Energy, where he provided analysis and advice on budget, management, and policy issues for DOE's $10 billion portfolio of applied energy research, development, and deployment programs (fossil, nuclear, renewable, efficiency, and electricity reliability), as well as environmental cleanup programs.